ebi-uniprot/protvar-fe/public/help.md

 starting “ENSP”.
 For example:
 >[ENSP00000337353(ENST00000335725,ENST00000123456).

 <a name="mane-transcript"></a>**M - MANE_transcript:** MANE (Matched Annotation from NCBI and EBI). - One of the transcripts is selected as the representative by NCBI and Ensembl.
 This transcript may not translate into the UniProt canonical isoform sequence.
 If the MANE Select corresponds directly to the isoform described in the row the MANE Select ID is given.
-If they do not match "N/A" is found in the column and the MANE Select ID is found with the corresponding transcript in the "Alternative_isoform_mappings" column.
+If they do not match, "N/A" is found in the column and the MANE Select ID is found with the corresponding transcript in the "Alternative_isoform_mappings" column.
 More information can be found on the [Ensembl website](https://www.ensembl.org/info/genome/genebuild/mane.html)

 ###### <a name="protein-mapping-columns"></a>Protein Mapping Columns